 The spiciness of this soup is completely within your control, depending on how much curry paste you add.
 I find one level tablespoon of Madras curry paste just about perfect.
 Add a heaping tablespoon for more spice or a scant tablespoon for less spice.

-Make it Vegetarian!
-Skip the chicken and swap in vegetable broth for the chicken broth.
+Skip the chicken and swap in vegetable broth for the chicken stock or broth.
 For added goodness, swap out the rice for red split lentils and add some extra veg, such as green beans, cauliflower and/or broccoli.

 For cooking the chicken:

-- 2 cups chicken uncooked, cut into bite-sized pieces
+- 2 cups chicken, uncooked, cut into bite-sized pieces *or see Note 1 below for using cooked chicken

 For the base soup: